vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level1_creation_EN.md

 5. Adjust the location of the club (`coordinates`):
     - The coordinates are used to indicate the nominal location of a club on maps.
 This lets you discover clubs nearby.
 The app does _not_ work with a traditional street address.
-    - For the Netherlands the coordinates will look like e.g. 51.12345 and 5.67890.
-So with a dot instead of a comma.
-And values are around 52 and 5.
+    - The coordinates can look like e.g. 51.12345 and 5.67890 (so containing decimal dots; both numbers can be negative if needed).
     - You can read the coordinates from [maps.google.com](https://maps.google.com) by right-clicking the chosen address with your mouse.
     - We normally choose the location where the club meets or exhibits.
-If that is undesirable, you can choose a well-known square, station or monument nearby.
-As an alternative you can use fewer digits after the decimal point.
-This introduces a less precise location that may be e.g. a kilometer away.
+If you don't want to disclose that, you can choose a well-known square, station or monument in the neighborhood.
+Or you can use fewer digits after the decimal point.
+This introduces a less precise location that is still roughly correct.
     - If you accidentally leave out `coordinates`, the club is shown at coordinates 0, 0.
-That is in the middle of the sea near West Africa.
-You will then see a map in the app with nothing but blue ocean on the equator west of Africa.
+That is in the ocean off West Africa.
+You will then see a map in the app with nothing but blue ocean as the nearest island is still far away.
     </br>

-    > Tip: The list of clubs does not need to be complete in one go:
+    > Tip: You don't need to complete the full list of clubs in one go:
-    > you can add just 1 or 2 clubs first to see whether everything goes well.
+    > you can first add just 1 or 2 clubs to see whether everything goes well.
-    > And then make the list more complete in a subsequent version.
+    > And then make the list more complete in a later version.

 6. Preferably add a remark (`remark`).
     - This highlights something special about this club.
 It makes the information a bit more interesting to browse through.
 Practical information is of course allowed too.